 5.3.
-The impact of such events on all the on-site electrical power systems (AC and DC) (see Fig. 6) should be evaluated and confirmed that the allowable voltage and frequency requirements are not exceeded and the protection system is adequate.
+The impact of such events on all the onsite electrical power systems (AC and DC) (see Figure 6) should be evaluated and confirmed that the allowable voltage and frequency requirements are not exceeded and the protection system is adequate.

 5.4.
-Events on the on-site power systems to be considered include, but not limited to,
+Events on the onsite power systems to be considered include, but not limited to,

-- Switching and lightning surges - Harmonics due to switching surges or rotating equipment - Voltage swells caused by loss-of-load scenarios - Voltage sags caused by motor starts and electrical faults off-site and on-site - Voltage interruptions caused by electrical faults off-site during shut-down operation; - Voltage interruptions caused by on-site faults; - Frequency deviations caused by turbine speed variations; - Transmission system faults cleared by first step or backup protection; - With generator connected to the grid after the event, - Out-of-step events, or - Voltage and frequency variations and transients at house load operation; - Deviating grid voltage and frequency;
+- Switching and lightning surges - Voltage swells caused by loss-of-load scenarios - Voltage sags caused by motor starts and electrical faults off-site and on-site - Voltage interruptions caused by electrical faults off-site during shut-down operation; - Voltage interruptions caused by on-site faults; - Frequency deviations caused by turbine speed variations; - Transmission system faults cleared by first step or backup protection; - With generator connected to the grid after the event, - Out-of-step events, or - Voltage and frequency variations and transients at house load operation; - Deviating grid voltage and frequency; - Faults in the on-site power system (all voltage levels) cleared by first step or backup protection; - Main generator excitation malfunctions (high and low excitation); - Open conductors; and - Solar activity and geomagnetic induced currents.